Admire Rakti: 2014 Melbourne Cup and death

 Admire Rakti's victory at Caulfield meant that his weight for the Melbourne Cup was increased to 58.5 kg, a weight higher than any winner of the race had carried since Think Big in 1975.
 Admire Rakti started 9/2 favourite, but weakened badly in the last 600 metres and finished last of the twenty-two runners.
 After the race, he collapsed and died from cardiac arrest after ventricular fibrillation.

 Following Admire Rakti's death, Purton commented "I knew he was in trouble when he didn't tow me into the race around halfway from home, so I eased him down straight away, the horse's welfare comes first.
 It's very sad.
 He gave me a great thrill at Caulfield and for this to happen to him is just not fair."

-RSPCA Australia subsequently issued a statement saying, "Events like these are a stark reminder to the community of the real risks to horses associated with racing.
-Sadly, injury and death are the price some horses pay for our entertainment in a sport that puts intense pressure on animals to perform to the limits of their endurance".
+Admire Rakti's remains were interred at the Memorial Garden of Living Legends in Greenvale.